 Nationally, Pathway of Hope is a huge undertaking.
 But on a local scale, it’s surprisingly manageable.
-To implement the program, we will use our existing network of Corps Community Centers.
-The program will roll out in clusters, each of which will include at least 3 key cities at a time, with Bridgeport, Meriden, and New Haven being introduced as our initial cluster.
+To implement the program, we use our existing network of Corps Community Centers.
+The program has been rolled out in clusters, each of which include at least 3 key cities with Bridgeport, Meriden, and New Haven being introduced as our initial cluster.

-Annually, Pathway of Hope will cost $100,000 per site.
+Annually, Pathway of Hope costs $100,000 per site.
 This includes funds for staff and a broad spectrum of emergency family assistance funds for the initiative.

 The Plan of Action – helping those who want to move ahead.

 Pathway of Hope is strengths-based.
 That means it focuses on possibilities rather than problems.
 We help families identify the skills and assets that they bring to the table before collaborating with them to make a plan utilizing those very strengths to improve their situation.

 Using a case management approach with each client, Pathway of Hope is designed so that each family receives a personal plan of action tailored specifically to meet their needs.
 This plan will not only help them to achieve important goals across a broad spectrum of areas in their lives, but also provide them with a “go-to person” at The Salvation Army who serves as a “one-stop shop,” connecting them with resources and holding them accountable for the goals that they themselves have set.

 Thanks to the generosity of several leadership gifts, Pathway of Hope is a reality in Connecticut and began in the spring of 2016 with our first cluster (Bridgeport, Meriden, and New Haven).